-Harness Git Experience lets you store configurations for your resources like Pipelines, Input Sets in Git.
-You can choose Git as the source of truth and use your Git credentials to access and modify your configurations.
+Harness Git Experience allows you to store your resource configurations, such as pipelines and input sets, in Git.
+You can use Git as the single source of truth and modify your configurations using your Git credentials.

-With Harness Git Experience, you can select the repository and branch from where you want to execute your Pipelines, hence simplifying your Pipeline execution by seamless access to your Harness resources and their configurations stored in Git.
+With Harness Git Experience, you can easily select the repository and branch from which to execute your pipelines.
+This provides seamless access to your Harness resources and their configurations stored in Git, simplifying your pipeline execution.

 Before you begin